natcap/invest.users-guide/source/en/urban_mental_health.rst

 The first approach estimates scenario-based nature exposure using land use and land cover (LULC) maps, which are widely used in other InVEST models and real-world urban planning applications.
 To apply this method, users must provide both a baseline LULC map and a scenario LULC map (e.g., reflecting future or counterfactual conditions).
 The change in nature exposure (ΔNE) is then derived by translating LULC categories into corresponding NDVI values, based on established statistical relationships between land cover types and NDVI.
 For example, forested areas typically exhibit higher NDVI values than bare or built-up land.

 To enable this translation, users are required to supply a LULC attribute table that assigns an average or median NDVI value to each LULC type (see Table 1 for an example).
-Using this attribute table, the model computes NE_baseline and NE_scenario from the respective LULC maps, allowing for an estimation of ΔNE that reflects the projected landscape changes.
+Using this attribute table, the model computes :math:`NE_{baseline}` and :math:`NE_{scenario}` from the respective LULC maps, allowing for an estimation of ΔNE that reflects the projected landscape changes.

 The LULC-based scenarios usually include not only the greening conversion but also the conversion of natural or vacant land into built-up areas.
 In such cases, the model allows for negative values in ΔNE, capturing potential declines in nature exposure.
 This enables policymakers to assess not only the potential health benefits of urban greening but also the health risks associated with land use changes that reduce access to greenspace.